 The creation of these offers is controlled by you.
 Having direct access to tools to assist you complete these efforts helps your restaurant build relationships with local customers – all by just staying a little proactive.

 3. Increase Customer Retention and Loyalty

-Being able to quickly identify what menu items are being ordered the most (and how often) can help an owner better focus on what items to keep on their menu and ultimately, promote to their customers.
-Vice versa, if there is a menu item that isn’t as successful, you can remove it from your menu and replace it with something more enticing.
+Being able to quickly identify what menu items are ordered most can help you focus on items to keep on your menu and promote to customers.
+Vice versa, if there’s a menu item that isn’t successful, replace it with something more enticing.
 Smarter marketing will help you increase overall ticket averages and the likelihood of a customer ordering again – which will lead to better customer retention, loyalty, and long-term growth.

 4. Control Your Future

 According to the National Restaurant Association, almost half of limited-service and full-service restaurants are lagging when it comes to technological innovation and adoption.
 About 54% of these restaurants are independently owned.
 More and more business owners are beginning to take the leap by investing and becoming more knowledgeable in tools that are 1) affordable to their business, 2) help them save time, and 3) contribute significantly to their restaurant’s revenue and profits.